bmaunde/guidelines/guidelines/SAP Commerce Guidelines.md

 All solutions require data to bootstrap the test and productive environments.
 There are 4 different types of SAP Commerce data to consider:
 - Essential data - this is data that is essential to the solution and usually does not vary between projects
 - Project data - this is data that is project specific and static in nature
-- Core data - this is data that is project specific but
+- Core data - this is data that is project specific but is relevant from the development to production environments
+- Sample data - this is data that is relevant only in development and testing environments but not in production as it's example data

 To manage this data, there are a couple of places where this data can be placed so that whenever the system is updated or initialized, this data is imported via IMPEX.
 The following options should be used: